-In September 2020, we entered into an Amended and Restated Voting Agreement, or the Voting Agreement, with certain holders of more than 5% of our outstanding capital stock, including entities affiliated with BVF Partners L.P., entities affiliated with Cormorant Asset Management, LP, entities managed by Janus Capital Management LLC, entities affiliated with Logos Opportunities Fund I L.P., entities affiliated with RA Capital Management, L.P. and Wellington Biomedical Innovation Master Investors (Cayman) I L.P., and including certain affiliates of our directors.
+In September 2020, we entered into an Amended and Restated Investors' Rights Agreement, or the Rights Agreement, with certain holders of more than 5% of our outstanding capital stock, including entities affiliated with BVF Partners L.P., entities affiliated with Cormorant Asset Management, LP, entities managed by Janus Henderson Group plc, entities affiliated with Logos Opportunities Fund I L.P., entities affiliated with RA Capital Management, L.P. and Wellington Biomedical Innovation Master Investors (Cayman) I L.P., and including certain affiliates of our directors.
+The Rights Agreement provides registration rights with regard to common stock held by the parties to such agreement.